 Baked chicken cordon bleu is a healthier alternative to the classic French dish.
-Make this recipe for a low carb meal in 30 minutes!
+It takes just 30 minutes to make chicken cordon bleu bake!

-For a healthier alternative, this keto cordon bleu is baked instead of fried.
-Also, rather than using a bechamel, the sauce is made with maple syrup and mustard.
+For a healthier alternative, my recipe is for a baked chicken dish instead of fried.
+Also, rather than using a dairy and fat-laden bechamel sauce, this sauce is made with maple syrup and mustard.

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.